PlagueHO/CosmosDB/docs/Get-CosmosDbStoredProcedureResourcePath.md

 ```

 ### -CollectionId
-This is the Id of the collection containing the trigger.
+This is the Id of the collection containing the stored procedure.

 ```yaml
 Type: String